ULHPC/ulhpc-docs/docs/environment/conda.md

 !!! important ""
     **Do not install packages with pip as a user:** User packages are installed in the same directory for all environments, and can interfere with other versions of the same package.

-### Combining Conda with other environment and package management tools
+### Combining Conda with project environment management tools

 Quite often the user may want to create subenvironments, for instance tools such as `pipenv` and `poetry` manage environment and packages as project files, which an be stored in a project directory and version controlled as part of a project.
 Using such tools with Conda is relatively straight forward.
 Create an environment where only the tool that you require is installed, and manage the project subenvironments using the installed tool.